 Session Dates: February 17 · April 21 · June 23 · August 18 · October 20 · December 15, 2026

-This is a leadership fellowship for executives who want to slow down enough to think well, learn from peers, and strengthen their capacity to lead responsibly in a rapidly evolving technological landscape.
+This is a leadership fellowship for executives who want to slow down enough to think well, learn from peers they trust, and strengthen how they lead in complexity.

 Program Details: